joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 ### Model Hamiltonians

 Here is a list of fully implemented model Hamiltonians.
-So far there are two variants implemented of the Bose-Hubbard model in one dimensional in real space.
+So far there are two variants implemented of the one-dimentional Bose-Hubbard model real space as well as a momentum-space Hubbard chain.

 ```@docs
 BoseHubbardReal1D
 ExtendedBHReal1D
+BoseHubbardMom1D
 ```